mc12345678/documentation/Tutorials/main/customizing/adding_multiple_images_to_a_product.md

 *   a_bugs_life_03.gif
 *   a_bugs_life_04.gif

 I used the numbers so these would load in order, as the additional images are loaded alpha/numeric.

+If instead you want to load all of these images through your admin interface for the product, the last file loaded or stored as the path to the image (dvd/a_bugs_life.gif) is what will be captured as the 1 image filename for the product and all of the above images will be the additional image(s).

 For the large image (used in popups) I use FTP and upload: